telerik/winforms-docs/gridview/exporting-data/spreadstream-export.md

 # Exporting

 To use the spread export functionality create an instance of the __GridViewSpreadStreamExport__ object.
 Pass as parameter the __RadGridView__ instance to export.
 Afterwards, the __RunExport__ method will trigger the export process.
-The latter method accepts as parameter a filename of the file to be exported.
+The latter method accepts as parameter the filename of the file to be exported and a [SpreadStreamExportRenderer](%slug winforms/telerik-presentation-framework/export-renderers/spreadstreamexportrenderer%) instance.

 #### Exporting the grid.